shaunlebron/how-we-made-a-game/gameplay.md

 Designing a good difficulty curve is rather difficult.
 The problem of balancing accessibility and pacing is probably best addressed by creating separate difficulty levels.
-This may be something I continue experimenting with, but I settled on having an initially difficult game to encourage you to get better.
-It seems to be designed well for someone with responsive motor skills who can connect their thoughts to their actions in the game.
+This may be something I continue experimenting with, but I settled on having an initially difficult game to sacrifice some accessibility for better pacing.

-Super Hexagon comes to mind when trying to justify the initial difficulty.
-But Hexagon is a very well designed game whose elements are certainly missing for Pterodactyl Attack.

 ## Changes in scenery

 The game changes scenery after every wave.
-The effect serves the pacing of the game well in the beginning, creating a perception of progress early on.
-Though this effect is lost in the later stages, I believe the saturation of level rotations is quelled by the difficulty and resulting desire for a breath of air between waves.
+The effect serves the pacing of the game well in the beginning, creating a reminder of progress early on and a chance to breath while enjoying the scenic animations.